betrusted-io/xous-book/src/ch10-00-swap-overview.md

   - Force a running process into a previous stack or heap configuration by recording and restoring pages after forcing the swap count to roll over

 Mitigation of this vulnerability relies upon these factors:
-  - It takes a long time to push the swap count to 32 bits.
+  - It takes a long time to push the swap count to 31 bits.
 This is the equivalent of encrypting and decrypting about 17 terabytes of data using the embedded controller.
-This would take over 22 years if the microcontroller can run AES-GCM-SIV bidirectionally at a rate of 100MiB/s.
+This would take over 11 years if the microcontroller can run AES-GCM-SIV bidirectionally at a rate of 100MiB/s.
 An Apple M1 Pro [can achieve 590MiB/s](https://engineering.linecorp.com/en/blog/AES-GCM-SIV-optimization) unidirectionally, so this is an optimistic estimate for an embedded controller running at a few hundred MHz.
 A similar analysis can be done for ChachaPoly.
+Note that the swap count is 31 bits because the MSB is used to track if the page is allocated or free.
   - Instead of saturating, the swap count must roll-over.
 This means that the LRU algorithm will suffer a performance degradation after a "long time" (see previous bullet for bounds on that), but by avoiding saturation it means an attacker has a single window of opportunity to re-use a page before having to roll over again (or they must keep a log of all the pages).
 This isn't a cryptographically strong defense, but it practically complicates any attack with little cost in implementation.
   - The swap count can be increased to up to 40 bits in size (any larger would overflow the nonce size considering the other data concatenated into the nonce), if further strength is desired, at a considerable price on 32-bit microcontrollers.